-- (b) Not later than thirty (30) days after service of the opening claim construction brief, the opposing party must serve and file a response to the opening claim construction brief and all supporting evidence and testimony. - (c) Not later than seven (7) days after service of the response, the opening party may serve and file a reply solely rebutting the opposing party's response.
+- and file an opening claim construction brief and all supporting evidence and testimony. - (b) Not later than thirty (30) days after service of the opening claim construction brief, the opposing party must serve and file a response to the opening claim construction brief and all supporting evidence and testimony. - (c) Not later than seven (7) days after service of the response, the opening party may serve and file a reply solely rebutting the opposing party's response.